 Sulfasalazine (SSZ) is a medication that is commonly used in the treatment of certain inflammatory conditions, particularly autoimmune diseases such as rheumatoid arthritis and inflammatory bowel disease (ulcerative colitis and Crohn's disease).
 It belongs to a class of drugs known as disease-modifying antirheumatic drugs (DMARDs) and has both anti-inflammatory and immunomodulatory properties.
 SSZ is a synthetic active ingredient that is a combination of an antibiotic (sulfapyridine) and an anti-inflammatory molecule (salicylic acid).
 In addition to its anti-inflammatory properties, it has an immunomodulatory effect.
 SSZ is in the DMARD category.
 Its use alone in the treatment of rheumatoid arthritis is limited.
 It is generally used in non-advanced cases.
-SSZ is faster (3-6 weeks) compared to other DMARDs (Plosker & Croom, 2005).
+SSZ is forten used in combination with other DMARDs.
+Its effect is faster (3-6 weeks) compared to other DMARDs (Plosker & Croom, 2005).